Alejandro Sánchez: Memory as Material, Artifice as Critique

 11 of July 2025

-Colombian artist Alejandro Sánchez Suárez has been selected as a guest artist for the 12th edition of the international exhibition Stills of Peace and Everyday Life, taking place this year in Atri, Italy, from July 5 to September 7, 2025.
-His participation is part of the group exhibition Global FUTURE, held in the historic Cisterns and Halls of Palazzo Acquaviva, curated by Giovanna Dello Iacono and Francesco Paia.
+Colombian artist Alejandro Sánchez Suárez has been selected as a guest artist for the 12th edition of the international exhibition Stills of Peace and Everyday Life, held this year in Atri, Italy, from July 5 to September 7, 2025.
+His participation is part of the group show Global Future, taking place in the historic cisterns and halls of the Palazzo Acquaviva, curated by Giovanna Dello Iacono and Francesco Paia.

 Painting as Political Narrative

-Born in Bogotá in 1981, Alejandro Sánchez develops most of his work through painting—not as a purely technical exercise, but as a critical and conceptual tool.
-On his canvases, neoliberalism, social tensions, economic inequality, and the collective memory of Latin America converge.
+Alejandro Sánchez (Bogotá, 1981) develops much of his work through painting—not as a technical exercise, but as a critical and conceptual tool.
+In his pieces, the canvas becomes a space where neoliberalism, social tensions, economic inequality, and Latin America's collective memory intersect.

-Sánchez’s work is marked by its ability to layer meaning without losing formal clarity.
-Viewers are confronted with materials that expose precariousness, while also encountering structures that allude to power.
-Within this duality—between the fragile and the symbolic—the artist offers a sharp reflection on development promises, consumption dynamics, and the impact of multinational corporations on the social and economic landscape of the region.
+Sánchez's work is marked by its ability to generate layers of meaning without abandoning formal clarity.
+Viewers encounter materials that speak to precarity, yet also to structures symbolizing power.
+In that duality between fragility and symbolism, the artist offers a sharp commentary on development promises, consumer dynamics, and the impact of multinational corporations on the continent’s socio-economic landscape.

 Artwork by Alejandro Sánchez at the Global FUTURE exhibition, Palazzo Acquaviva, Atri